DerekRoy/CMPT414FinalAssignment/README.md

 # CMPT414FinalAssignment
-An attempt to create a Generative adversarial network utilizing the numpy library in python
+An attempt to create a Generative adversarial network utilizing the numpy library in python for the final assignment of CMPT 414